Prostir

 Where LangGraph fits

 Officially, LangGraph is positioned around a low-level orchestration framework and runtime for stateful agents.
 That makes it a good fit when engineers need precise control over state, graph edges, persistence, human-in-the-loop checkpoints, and agent execution.
-If your team already lives in that builder and only needs the AI step inside an existing operation, it can be the shorter route.
+If that starting point already matches your job, it can be the shorter route.

 • your team is engineering a custom agent system and wants framework-level control over every transition